Wedding Notebook

 Okay, the time has come to talk together about what you do when you say "I do."
 I'd encourage you to work as a team in planning your wedding, even if one of you takes the lead.
 Talk about it!
 Work together!
 How you plan your wedding will be, in small part, an indication of how you will work together in your marriage.

 To help you plan - we have created this notebook.
 It’s full of all sorts of suggestions, traditional and untraditional.
 Please see it as a resource, not a law book.
-It’s here for you, to use as much or as little as you see fit.
+It’s here for you, to use as much - or as little - as you see fit.
 God bless you as you work together.

-May this be a really special time
+May this, indeed, be a special time

 in your life together.